 This 1987 horror movie about a group of traveling vampires is not exactly an award-winner.
 In fact, it's rather silly and yet brutal all at the same time.
 Nevertheless, the Bill Paxton flick, directed by eventual Oscar winner Kathryn Bigelow has become a cult classic.

 Most of the movie was not filmed in Oklahoma.
-Even the Land Run was shot in Montana, but the Oklahoma Film Commission says there were portions filmed in our state.
+Even the Land Run was shot in Montana, but the Oklahoma Film Commission says there were portions filmed in the state.

 Watch for various areas in and around Tulsa, one of 10 filming locations for the movie.